syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 N> A default phase is added, when the phase collection of the swimlane is empty.
 When the phase collection is initialized, a default phase is appended at the end of swimlane.

-## Customizing phases appearance
+## Customizing phase appearance

-* The phases [lineColor](/api/js/ejdiagram#members:nodes-phases-linecolor "lineColor") property defines the line color of the splitter that splits adjacent phases.
-* The phases [lineDashArray](/api/js/ejdiagram#members:nodes-phases-linedasharray "lineDashArray") property Sets the dash array that used to stroke the phase splitter.
-* The phases [lineWidth](/api/js/ejdiagram#members:nodes-phases-linewidth "lineWidth") property is used to set the linewidth of the phase.
+* The phase [lineColor](/api/js/ejdiagram#members:nodes-phases-linecolor "lineColor"), [lineDashArray](/api/js/ejdiagram#members:nodes-phases-linedasharray "lineDashArray"), [lineWidth](/api/js/ejdiagram#members:nodes-phases-linewidth "lineWidth") properties are used to customize the line style of the phase.
-* The phases [orientation](/api/js/ejdiagram#members:nodes-phases-orientation "orientation") property is used to set the orientation of the phase.
-* You can set the object type as `phase` using [type](/api/js/ejdiagram#members:nodes-phases-type "type") property.

 ## Limitations